legacysurvey/legacysurvey/pages/dr4/issues.rst

 In the second case, model fitting (for optimization reasons) uses slightly different code for sub-images (roughly the size of the blob that contains possible sources) that are small (height or width :math:`< 400` pixels) versus large (height and width :math:`> 400` pixels).
-The threshold for large versus small is hardcoded so that large sub-images correspond to blobs larger than :math:`400 \times 0.455 / 0.262 ~ 694` pixels.
+The threshold for large versus small is hardcoded so that large sub-images correspond to blobs larger than :math:`400 \times 0.455 / 0.262 \sim 694` pixels.
 Sources in small blobs use the correct pixel scale and have no further issues; however, sources in large blobs use the incorrect pixel scale and end up with incorrect values for:

   - ``ra_ivar``